bitovi/academy/src/angular/3-creating-components/creating-components.md

 ng g pipe imageUrl
 ```

+Angular CLI will generate the basics needed for a pipe component, but we're not going to pass any arguments to our pipe, so we can remove that param.
 In our newly created `image-url.pipe.ts` update the code to be:

 __src/app/image-url.pipe.ts__